MicrosoftDocs/defender-docs/defender-xdr/alerts-incidents-correlation.md

   - Microsoft Sentinel
   - Microsoft Defender for Cloud

-Alerts' sources can be indicated by sets of characters prepended to the alert ID.
-The table shown [here](link) helps you understand the mapping of alert sources based on the prepended character on the alert.
+When alerts from different sources are displayed together, each alert's source is indicated by sets of characters prepended to the alert ID.
+The [**Alert sources**](investigate-alerts.md#alert-sources) table maps the alert sources to the alert ID prefix.

 ## Incident creation and alert correlation